cjdoris/julia-downgrade-compat-action/README.md

 ## Inputs

-- `skip` is a list of packages to prevent from being downgraded.
+- `skip` is a comma-separated list of packages to prevent from being downgraded.
 It should include any standard libraries, because these are tied to the Julia version.

 - `strict` can be `true`, `false` or `v0` (default is `v0`):
   - `true`: a compat like `1.2.3` becomes `=1.2.3` so that exactly only v1.2.3 is installed.